If your HomePod isn’t responding, unplug it from power, then plug it back in. You should only reset HomePod when:

 Use the Home app to reset HomePod

-Follow these steps to reset HomePod to its factory settings:
+Follow these steps to reset HomePod to its factory settings and remove it from the Home app:

 - On your iOS device, open the Home app.
 Make sure that your iOS device is signed in with the Apple ID that you used to set up your HomePod.